streamanalyze/sa.documentation/README.md

 Thus for good query optimization each foreign function capability should have associated costs and fanouts:
 The cost is an estimate of how expensive it is to completely execute (emit all tuples of) a foreign function for given arguments.
 The fanout estimates the expected number of elements in the result stream (emitted tuples), given the arguments.
-The cost and fanout for a multi-directional foreign function implementation can be either specified as a constant vector of two numbers (as in sqroots()) or as an Amos II cost function returning the vector of cost and fanout for a given function call.
+The cost and fanout for a multi-directional foreign function implementation can be either specified as a constant vector of two numbers (as in sqroots()) or as an sa.amos cost function returning the vector of cost and fanout for a given function call.
 The numbers normally need only be rough numbers, as they are used by the query optimizer to compare the costs of different possible execution plans to produce the optimal one.
 The number 1 for the cost of a foreign function should roughly be the cost to perform a cheap function call, such as '+' or '<'.
 Notice that these estimates are run a query optimization time, not when the query is executed, so the estimates must be based on meta-data about the multi-directional foreign function.

 If the simplified syntax is used or no cost is specified the system tries to put reasonable default costs and fanouts on foreign functions, the default cost model.
 The default cost model estimates the cost based on the signature of the function, index definitions, and some other heuristics.
 For example, the default cost model assumes aggregate functions are expensive to execute and combiners even more expensive.
 If you have expensive foreign functions you are strongly advised to specify cost and fanout estimates.

-The cost function cfn is an Amos II function with signature create function <cfn>(Function f, Vector bpat, Vector args)
+The cost function cfn is an sa.amos function with signature create function <cfn>(Function f, Vector bpat, Vector args)
                     -> (Integer cost, Integer fanout) as ...;
 e.g.